m-alcu/m-alcu.github.io/_posts/2017-12-11-logistic-regression.markdown

 Performance: Correlated features should be removed for best performance.
 Number of features increase also the prediction fit results but above a certain limit overfitting occurs and performance is degradated.

-Cost funcion is the error on every iteration (cross entropy error)
+Cost funcion is the error on every iteration (cross entropy error).

 $t$ is the training input (always 0 or 1)
 $y$ is the current preduction (between 0 to 1)